trevordevore/sublimelinter-contrib-livecodelint/README.md

 ### LiveCode Package Installation

-You will need to install the [LiveCode Package](livecode-package) before installing the linter.
+You will need to install the [LiveCode Package][livecode-package] before installing the linter.

 ### Linter installation
 Before using this plugin, you must ensure that `livecodelint` is installed on your system.
 To install `livecodelint`, do the following: